Rodney Harding

-Rodney Harding (born August 1, 1962) was a defensive lineman in the Canadian Football League.
+Rodney Harding (born August 1, 1962) is a former professional defensive lineman in the Canadian Football League (CFL).

+College career

 Harding played college football at Oklahoma State University.

+Professional career

-He had a 12-year career in the Canadian Football League from 1985 to 1996, and he played mainly with the Toronto Argonauts, but ended his career with seasons at the Memphis Mad Dogs and Calgary Stampeders.
+Harding had a 12-year career in the Canadian Football League from 1985 to 1996, and he played mainly with the Toronto Argonauts, but ended his career with seasons at the Memphis Mad Dogs and Calgary Stampeders.
 He was a CFL All-Star two times.
 He was a part of the Argonauts 1991 Grey Cup winning team.

 In 2016, he was inducted into the Canadian Football Hall of Fame.